INFORSE-Europe_logo

 SF: Solar Energy

-This page includes all solar projects, for solar heating, passive solar and solar electricity (PV)
+This page includes solar projects with financiation from Structural Funds, for solar heating, passive solar and solar electricity (PV)

 More information on the European Commission regional policy website: Link